-Once a pupil has been identified as possibly having SEN, staff will closely monitor them in order to gauge their level of learning and possible difficulties.
+Once a pupil has been identified as possibly having SEND, staff will closely monitor them in order to gauge their level of learning and possible difficulties.
 This will include:

-- The child's class teacher will take steps to provide differentiated learning opportunities that will aid the pupil's academic progression and enable the teacher to better understand the provision and teaching style that needs to be applied.
-This may be done in consultation with other colleagues, including the SENCo - The SENCo will be consulted as needed for support and advice and may wish to observe the pupil in class.
+- The child's class teacher will take steps to provide adapted learning opportunities that will aid the pupil's academic progression and enable the teacher to better understand the provision and teaching style that needs to be applied.
+This may be done in consultation with other colleagues, including the Inclusion Leader/SENDCo - The teacher will fill out a SEND referral form to the Inclusion Leader and/or SENDCo which follows the assess, plan, do, review process. - The Inclusion Leader/SENDCo will be consulted as needed for support and advice and may wish to observe the pupil in class.

 Through the above steps we will then determine the level of provision needed for the child going forward.
-This may mean that they are identified as requiring SEN support and will be added to the academy's SEN register.
+This may mean that they are identified as requiring SEND support and will be added to the academy's SEND register.

-If a pupil has recently been removed from the SEN register they may also be closely observed and monitored to ensure continued progress, but would no longer be identified as requiring SEN Support.
+If a pupil has recently been removed from the SEND register they may also be closely observed and monitored to ensure continued progress, but would no longer be identified as requiring SEND Support.

 Families will be informed of each stage of their child's development and the circumstances under which they are being monitored.
 We also encourage families to share information and knowledge with the academy.

-If families are concerned about their child's attainment or progress they should discuss this with their child's class teacher in the first instance.
+If families are concerned about their child's attainment or progress, they should discuss this with their child's class teacher in the first instance.
 There are also termly opportunities to share any concerns through learning conversations.

-SEN Support
+SEND Support

-If it is decided that a child's needs cannot be fully met through high quality teaching and/or targeted intervention, then we will identify them as requiring SEN support.
-This will mean that the child is added to our SEN register and they will be receiving support that is additional to and/or different from that of their peers.
+If it is decided that a child's needs cannot be fully met through high quality teaching and/or targeted intervention, then we will identify them as requiring SEND support.
+This will mean that the child is added to our SEND register and they will be receiving support that is additional to and/or different from that of their peers.